RustyRomeo/CloneIT2/README.md

 **About CloneIT**
 --
 CloneIT is a project developed during the CAS-FEE course 2014 at HSR (Hochschule für Technik Rapperswil).
-The goal was to rebuild a Reddit.com clone featuring a lot of core functionalities like posting a new link, up- and downvoting, commenting etc. The project encompassed also the setup of a node.js based server including the definition of a restful API and respective routes.
+The goal was to rebuild a Reddit.com clone featuring a lot of core functionalities like posting a new link, up- and downvoting, commenting etc. The project encompassed also the setup of a node.js based server including the definition of a restful API and the respective routes.

 **Special Features**